OPT to Speech: Transitioning Muscle Memory Into Speech Sound Production3762-NS

 A therapy session demonstration is provided for viewers to model.

-- Identify at least one structural concern that may impact speech production
+- Participants will be able to identify at least one structural concern that may impact speech production

-- Understand the three stages of the Phonetic Placement Approach
+- Participants will be able to understand the three stages of the Phonetic Placement Approach

 The "OPT to Speech" course is an interactive, hands-on presentation.
 When taking this course as a self-study it is encouraged that you follow along with all of the activities.